Antiepileptic Drugs Market Outlook:

 |

-The oral tablets segment is projected to hold the largest share of 57.8% in the antiepileptic drugs market by the end of 2037.
+Based on formulation, the oral tablets segment is projected to hold the largest share of 57.8% in the antiepileptic drugs industry by the end of 2035.
 The segment’s growth is highly driven by its widespread acceptance, cost-effectiveness, and convenience.
 Tablets, in general, provide precise dosage, ease of administration, and stability for chronic epilepsy management, making them suitable for long-term therapy.
 Besides, key trends, such as UCB Pharma’s Keppra have reinforced tablet dominance through expanded release formulations that tend to enhance compliance, thereby suitable for the segment’s upliftment.

-The third-generation AEDs segment is projected to hold the second-largest share of 43.5% in the market during the forecast timeline.
+Based on drug class, the third-generation AEDs segment is projected to hold the second-largest share of 43.5% in the antiepileptic drugs market during the forecast timeline.
 The segment has emerged as the dominant drug class, owing to its safety profile for aiding refractory epilepsy and superior efficacy.
-These particular AEDs, including brivaracetam (Briviact) and cenobamate (Xcopri), collectively demonstrated 35% to 45% seizure control in comparison to conventional generations, with few drug interactions and side effects.
-In addition, the segment comprises targeted mechanisms, such as selective sodium channel blockade and SV2A modulation which made them effective for treatment-specific cases, thus driving the segment’s growth.
+These particular AEDs, including brivaracetam (Briviact) and cenobamate (Xcopri), are found to have few drug interactions and side effects.
+In addition, the segment comprises targeted mechanisms, such as selective sodium channel blockade and SV2A modulation, which make them effective for treatment-specific cases, thus driving the segment’s growth.

 Formulation |